-- A. Each original construction document and each cover sheet of reports and specifications prepared by, or under the direct supervision of an individual architect, must bear the imprint of the seal with the signature of that architect and the date of the signature closely aligned to the seal.
-[Regulation 16.30.3.14.2 NMAC] - B. The name and current address of the architect must also appear on the sealed page.
-[Regulation 16.30.3.14.2 NMAC] - C. An architect must seal and sign all work prepared by the architect or under the architect's responsible charge.
-This includes work exempted from seal requirements. [§61-15-7A NMSA 1978] - D. Computer generated seals and signatures are permitted as long as the registrant utilizes a secure method of affixation. - E. An architect's placing of the architect registration seal and signature on a document certifies that the architect has exercised direction, guidance and judgment on all issues pertaining to the health, safety and general welfare of the public. - F. The architect accepts all legal responsibility for all architectural matters embodied in the document.
-[Regulation 16.30.1.7.4 NMAC]
+A. Each original construction document and each cover sheet of reports and specifications prepared by, or under the direct supervision of an individual architect, must bear the imprint of the seal with the signature of that architect and the date of the signature closely aligned to the seal.
+[Regulation 16.30.3.18 B. (1) NMAC]

+B. The name and current address of the architect must also appear on the sealed page.
+[Regulation 16.30.3.18 B. (1) NMAC]

+C. All plans, specifications, plats and reports prepared by an architect or under the architect's responsible charge shall be signed and sealed by that architect, including all plans and specifications prepared by an architect or under architect's responsible charge, including project exemption work described in Subsection B of Section 61-15-9 NMSA 1978.

+[§61.15.7 A. NMSA and Regulation 16.30.3.18 B. (2)]

+D. A registrant may affix an electronically generated seal, signature, and date of signature.
+An electronic signature may be utilized provided the registrant utilizes a secure method of affixation per requirements defined in.

+[Regulation 16.30.3.18 B. (1) NMAC]

+E. By placement of a seal and signature on a drawing, an architect verifies that his or her registration is valid and that he or she is practicing in accordance with the Architectural Act, Sections 61-15-1 Through 13 NMSA 1978 and these rules.

+F. An architect's placing of the architect registration seal and signature on a document certifies that the architect has exercised direction, guidance and judgment on all issues pertaining to the health, safety and general welfare of the public-, and accepts all legal responsibility for all architectural matters embodied within the document which shall meet the acceptable standards of architectural practice in the State of New Mexico as put forth by the board (Subsection 1 of Section 61-15-2 NMSA 1978).
+[Regulation 16.30.1.7 O NMAC]

-[See sample architect's seal inside front cover of published book.]
+[See sample architect's seal inside front cover of published book]